dxcamps/MicrosoftIntelIoTCamp/HOLs/Troubleshooting/readme.md

 1. The NUC will wait for the 5 second timeout
 1. When the timeout expires, the value 0 will be read from freshly re-imaged  `/media/mmcblk0p1/EFI/boot/BOOTX64.default` and the  `Wind River Intelligent Device Platform` option will be selected
 1. The NUC will boot normally to a newly refreshed image.
 You can now login with the `root` user name and the `root` password.
+1. You may get an error from your ssh key about the ssh certificate or key on the remote NUC having changed.
+This is what the reimage.sh script tries to solve for you.
+If you do it manually, you will need to fix your ssh keys yourself.

 ---